Week 2: Machine Learning, Training Data, and Biases

 • Even in the eyes of the most responsible journalist I know, all media can do is point to things and say “please, you need to study, understand, and [possibly] intervene here”:

-If we [journalists] have any reason for our existence, the least must be our ability to report history as it happens, so that no one will be able to say, “We’re sorry, we didn’t know—no one told us.”
+If we [journalists] have any reason for our existence, it must be our ability to report history as it happens, so that no one will be able to say, “We’re sorry, we didn’t know—no one told us.”
 (Fisk 2005)

 Unraveling History